Skeeter Davis: 1948–1956: The Davis Sisters; rise to fame

 On August 1, 1953, the Davis Sisters performed on the WWVA evening show in Wheeling, West Virginia.
 After midnight, the two left Wheeling en route back to Covington.
 Around 7:00 am on August 2, near Cincinnati, a passing motorist fell asleep at the wheel, crashing head-on with the car in which Skeeter and Betty Jack Davis were riding.
 Betty Jack was killed in the collision, while Skeeter sustained serious head injuries.
 The driver of the car also survived.
 Newspaper bulletins at the time erroneously reported that both the Davis Sisters had been pronounced dead at Our Lady of Sorrow Hospital in Cincinnati.

 Following the accident, Davis moved in with Betty Jack's mother, Ollie, while recovering from her injuries.
-She recounted in her autobiography that Ollie "took advantage of this tragic situation to suit her own ends," alleging that she had kept Skeeter sedated with drugs administered from a local dentist and sequestered her in the house, where she repeatedly played the girls' records.
-Once Skeeter recovered, Ollie could "hardly wait for her chance to re-create the Davis Sisters," suggesting that Betty Jack's younger sister, Georgia, take her place in the singing duo.
+She recounted in her autobiography that Ollie "took advantage of this tragic situation to suit her own ends”, alleging that she had kept Skeeter sedated with drugs from a local dentist and sequestered her in the house, where she repeatedly played the girls' records.
+Once Skeeter recovered, Ollie could "hardly wait for her chance to recreate the Davis Sisters", suggesting that Betty Jack's younger sister, Georgia, take her place in the singing duo.
 Davis reluctantly agreed, and six months after the accident, she resumed singing in the duo with Georgia Davis.
-In her autobiography, she would claim that she felt she had been brainwashed by Ollie and coerced into resuming the musical duo.
+In her autobiography, she wrote that she felt she had been brainwashed by Ollie and coerced into resuming the musical duo.

-Between 1954 and 1956, Skeeter and Georgia released a total of nine singles for RCA as the Davis Sisters, which they recorded in New York City and Chicago, and toured the United States as a part of the RCA Caravan of the Stars alongside Minnie Pearl, Hawkshaw Hawkins, and Chet Atkins, among others.
-The singles recorded with Georgia were notably less successful than the duo's former material, with low chart positions, though Davis felt that "the material was good."
+Between 1954 and 1956, Skeeter and Georgia released nine singles for RCA as the Davis Sisters, which they recorded in New York City and Chicago, and toured the United States as a part of the RCA Caravan of the Stars alongside Minnie Pearl, Hawkshaw Hawkins, and Chet Atkins, among others.
+The singles recorded with Georgia were notably less successful than the duo's former material, with low chart positions, though Davis felt, "the material was good."
 The two held a tribute performance for Betty Jack at the Grand Ole Opry in 1954.
-In 1955, the Davis Sisters were booked for a regional tour alongside Hank Snow, The Carter Sisters (minus June), and Elvis Presley.
+In 1955, the Davis Sisters were booked for a regional tour alongside Hank Snow, the Carter Sisters (minus June), and Elvis Presley.
 Davis recounted her friendship with Presley in her autobiography.
 The Davis Sisters formally disbanded in 1956, shortly after Davis's first marriage to Kenneth DePew.